criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 ### Copying the Config Files

-While you could simply define, in the values file (or via --set):
+You could simply define, in the values file (or via --set):

 ```
 env: